NRException/mockapi/README.md

 MockAPI also limits the amount of third party golang libaries used, this is intended to keep the contributors(s) to the codebase from extending the feature-set beyond the intended scope of this project, in a simple manner of speaking "to keep it simple, stupid".
 This also has the added benefit of limiting potential supply chain attacks.

 As this program is written in go, it is platform agnostic.
-It is freely compabile with both BSD, linux and windows.
+It is intended to be freely compabile with both BSD, linux and windows.

 ## Getting Started